Green Button 2.0

 The Green Button is in development

 The government-run textile certification label Green Button has been in effect since September 2019.
 Since its launch, the Federal Ministry for Economic Cooperation and Development (BMZ) as scheme owner has been announcing that the Green Button would undergo further, step-by-step development.
 Measures to protect people and the environment are to be expanded, and risks are to be addressed even better - ultimately along the entire supply chain.
 In summer 2022, the more advanced, even more ambitious version of the label will also be presented to the public, the Green Button 2.0.
+In June 2022, the final documents for the Green Button 2.0 were published.

 Two public consultation rounds were held as part of the further development of the label, in which the criteria of the Green Button 2.0 were discussed: From December 18th 2020 to February 7th 2021, there was the possibility to provide feedback on the draft version of the due diligence requirements.
 The evaluation of your feedback is summarised in a synopsis which you can find here.
 The second round of consultation on the draft version of the entire standard, i.e. product and company requirements, took place from July 5th to August 9th 2021.